How Insurance Companies Investigate Accident Claims

 Here’s what you should know as a car accident victim:

-1. Filing a Claim After a Las Vegas Car Accident
+1. How to File a Claim After a Car Accident

 After seeking medical attention (which is critical, even if injuries seem minor), you should report the accident to your insurer as soon as possible.
 Nevada law requires drivers to report crashes involving injury, death, or property damage exceeding $750.